 Courses and content

-Given that we’ve found more negatives than positives, it may surprise you to know that we loved some of the content.
+Given that I’ve found more negatives than positives, it may surprise you to know that I loved some of the content.
 The downside, again, is poor execution.

 Simply Piano teaches users everything from your very first note to some reasonably advanced jazz chords and many things in between.

 There are five courses for beginners: Piano Basics, Essentials 1, 2 and 3, and Music Theory 101.

 The Piano Basics course takes you from learning where middle C is to learning your first five notes in a single hand position and finishes with a song.
 It’s a comfortable and productive start.